What is Maftask Process and what is it doing to your Mac?

 |User Experience||Join Our Forum to Discuss Maftask.|

-The suspicious process Maftask could be running on Mac devices that are affected by the potentially unwanted program associated it.
-Since this program is not considered to be malicious, its presence on the device could lead to some annoying issues such as increased number of online ads, unexpected browser redirects, aggressive pop-ups, etc. but not files corruption or data theft.
+The suspicious process could be running on Mac devices affected by the potentially unwanted program associated with it.
+Since this is not considered malicious, its presence on the device could lead to annoying issues such as an increased number of online ads, unexpected browser redirects, aggressive pop-ups, etc. but not files corruption or data theft.

-How it could access your device is via shady spread techniques like software bundling, third-party installers, malvertising, spam emails and fake notifications.
+It could access your device via shady spread techniques like software bundling, third-party installers, malvertising, spam emails, and fake notifications.
 All these techniques aim to trick you into installing the app without noticing its presence.

 The main distribution channel is likely to be third-party apps with compromised installers.
-Since many supposedly useful apps are based on open source code, many of them could be easily modified for the spread purposes of PUPs’ owners.
+Since many supposedly useful apps are based on open source code, many could be easily modified by malware actors to deliver harmful code efficiently.
 Modifications usually are applied to the installers of target free third-party apps.
-So once released across the web compromised versions of freeware could be set to install additional hidden apps.
+So once released across the web, compromised versions of freeware could be set to install additional hidden apps.

-Happily, there is a way to prevent undesired apps like the one associated with Maftask process from invading your device by selecting the Advanced/Custom configuration option presented in the installers of newly downloaded apps.
-Once you open this step you may find out that the installer contains extras that will be installed along with the primary app and eventually opt out their installation.
+Happily, there is a way to prevent undesired apps like the one associated with Maftask from invading your device by selecting the Advanced/Custom configuration option presented in the installers of newly downloaded apps.
+Once you open this step, you may find out that the installer contains extras that are to be installed along with the primary app and eventually opt out of their installation.

-For the purpose, it performs an automated scan process that almost always ends up with the display of several detected system errors that interfere with the performance of your Mac.
-However, these errors are not real and their sole purpose is to trick you into purchasing the full version of this rogue app.
+For the purpose, it performs an automated scan that almost always ends up with the display of several detected system errors that interfere with your computer’s performance.
+However, these errors are not real, and their sole purpose is to trick you into purchasing the full version of this rogue app.

-According to reports made by affected Mac users, Max Auto Fixer is a really persistent program that could still find a way to run on the device even after it is closed or moved to the Trash.
-This could be explained by the fact that some applications are configured to create their files in more than one folder which in turn prevents their straightforward removal.
+According to reports made by affected users, Mac Auto Fixer is a really persistent program that could still find a way to run on the device even after it is closed or moved to the Trash.
+This could be explained by the fact that some applications are configured to create their files in more than one folder, which prevents their straightforward removal.

-So only dragging the undesired Max Auto Fixer to the Trash may not result in its complete deletion.
-Its process Maftask could still appear in your Application Monitor as shown below:
+Dragging the undesired Max Auto Fixer to the Trash may not result in its complete deletion.
+You cannot empty the Trash and after restarting, it could still appear in your Application Monitor, as shown below:

-If you want to prevent Maftask process from starting on each system load you should remove all files and objects associated with the potentially unwanted program Mac Auto Fixer.
+If you want to prevent unwanted processes from starting on every system start, you should remove all files and objects associated with the Mac Auto Fixer PUP.
 For the purpose, you could follow the step-by-step guide below.
 During the removal, make sure to check your Library folder as it is believed to contain several files associated with the PUP.